newjersey/innovation.nj.gov/content/_playbooks/validating-creative-concepts.md

 ---
-title: 05 Validating Your Creative Concept(s)
+title: Validating Your Creative Concept(s)
-order: 5
 ---

 Execute a quantitative survey to identify a winning creative approach and ensure it is equitable in appeal.